 Salary Info and Job Outlook

-According to PayScale.com, most clinical trial managers earn a yearly salary of $65,895-$136,387, as of October 2016.
-The U.S. Bureau of Labor Statistics (BLS) indicated that the employment of all types of medical scientists is projected to increase by about 8% between 2014 and 2024.
+According to PayScale.com, most clinical trial managers earn a yearly salary of $65,000-$132,000, as of September 2019.
+The U.S. Bureau of Labor Statistics (BLS) indicated that the employment of all types of medical scientists is projected to increase much faster than average between 2018 and 2028.

 Following a study's specific guidelines and outlined procedures, clinical trial investigators work in a variety of industries that might include academics, government, healthcare, or pharmaceutics.
 It is up to the investigator to gather and report data from a trial for further research.